alexeymorgunov/unixshellcourse/Exercises1.md

 2. Check how many times some country names are mentioned by Shakespeare.
 What are the most common words to co-occur in the same line with a country name?
 Filter your output for words shorter than four letters.
 3. Find the most common bigrams Shakespeare uses.
 Trigrams?

 ---
+### Exercises - Human genome

+1. How many genes are there in the [`reference genome`](exercises/Homo_sapiens.GRCh38.83.gtf.gz)?
+Don't forget to unpack the file.
+2. How many transcripts does your favourite gene have, e.g. ENSG00000001461?
+3. How many exons?
+4. Which exon is the longest?
+5. Using the annotation file, print odd lines.
+6. Make a file of the transcriptIDs annotated by Havana.
+7. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.

+---